NaomiOkiddy/Python/README.md

 # CodeAcademy

-To solidify my grasp of Python 3, I took the [CodeAcademy Python 3 course] (https://www.codecademy.com/learn/learn-python-3).
+To solidify my grasp of Python 3, I took the [CodeAcademy Python 3 course](https://www.codecademy.com/learn/learn-python-3).
 I've included some of my exercises within this repository.